IBS and the Coronavirus (COVID-19) – What You Need To Know

 • Coronavirus can be detected in the stool

-• Hand washing is crucial to prevent fecal/oral transmission – scrub your hands for at least 20 seconds.
+• Hand washing is crucial to prevent fecal/oral transmission – scrub your hands for at least 20 seconds with soap and water.

 We want to encourage you to take some time to prepare yourself, your family and your home as we collectively make significant changes to our daily lives in an effort to curb or curtail the impact of this virus on our community and loved ones.

-The majority of people who get infected will have mild symptoms – but the goal is to help avoid spreading the virus to our friends, family and community members who are at greater risk.
+The majority of people who get infected will have mild symptoms, and we are still learning about the longer term impacts of the virus on our bodies – but the goal is to help avoid spreading the virus to our friends, family and community members who are at greater risk.

 We are not providing medical advice.
 This can and must only come from your physician, Registered Dietitian or other accredited medical professional.
 Each of you has a body and health profile that is unique – so this information is provided as a resource for you, your family and your medical support team to refer to.